South Point Hotel, Casino & Spa: Features

 The South Point's casino measures 137232 sqft.
 When it opened, the resort included an 80000 sqft casino, with 2,400 slot machines, 60 table games, a 600-seat bingo hall, and a 300-seat race and sports book.
 The South Point is popular for sports wagering.
 An expansion of the casino was opened in July 2010.
 It included additional slot machines, a larger poker room, and a redesigned race book, now separate from the sportsbook.
 It is the only casino in Las Vegas to have separate book facilities, due to a difference in demographics.
 Gaughan also had some slot machines altered to pay out more money.
 The Vegas Stats & Information Network opened a broadcasting studio at the South Point in February 2017, adjacent to the race and sports book.
+VSiN moved out in September 2023, and the area was repurposed as the South Point Studios, offering programming from South Point bookmakers and professional gamblers.

 The hotel stands at 25 stories, and includes 2,163 rooms.
 It originally opened with 652 rooms.
 The second tower, finished in 2006, brought the total to 1,333.
 As of 2007, approximately 30 percent of hotel occupancy was related to conventions held at the resort, necessitating the need for more rooms.
 The third tower, with 830 rooms, was completed in July 2008, bringing the room total to 2,163.
 The South Point became the largest locals' hotel in Las Vegas.

 A 16-screen Century Theatres was built on the South Coast's second floor.
 Some interior space, located beneath the theater facility, was left vacant for future expansion of other amenities.
 The resort initially had 150000 sqft of convention space, more than any other Coast casino.
 The 2007 expansion added 10000 sqft of new conference space to deal with demand.
 An entertainment area, known as the Grandview Lounge, was added in the resort's 2010 expansion.
 It was named after the adjacent Grandview timeshare property.
 The resort also has a 40000 sqft spa, which received a $500,000 renovation in 2012.